eclipse/kiso-testing/docs/robot_framework.rst

       Log    ${msg}

-Dut Auxiliary
+DUT Auxiliary
 ~~~~~~~~~~~~~

 This plugin can be used to control the ITF TestApp on the DUT.

-See below an example of the Robot Dut Auxiliary plugin:
+See below an example of the Robot DUT Auxiliary plugin:

 .. code-block:: robotframework